- Cityscape Pretty, gritty and green

 Boats There are commuter and leisure boats all along the river: the main service runs from Putney with regular stop-offs all the way to Greenwich Pier.
 See www.tfl.gov.uk/river for timetables and routes.

 Trains International trains arrive at St Pancras (www.stpancras.com), which has good links via the Underground.
 The Tube network will be your saviour, taking you anywhere you need to go (www.tfl.gov.uk/tube); your best bet is to use your chip-and-pin card to touch in and out, or to buy an Oyster card from any station for reduced-price journeys (valid on buses too) across the capital.

-Automobiles On weekdays from 7am to 6pm there’s an £11.50 daily Congestion Charge payable to drive into and around central London (www.cclondon.com); parking is easy but pricey.
+Automobiles On weekdays from 7am to 6pm there’s a daily Congestion Charge (£11.50 if paid on or before the day you're travelling; £14 if paid the following day) payable to drive into and around central London (www.cclondon.com); parking is easy but pricey.
 Beware overzealous traffic officials.